AhnafNabil/K8s-lab/Lab - DistrolessImage/distrolessimg.md

 ## Introduction

 While Docker Debug is a powerful tool, it requires a Docker Desktop Pro license.
-In this guide, we will explore a couple of alternative tools for debugging distroless containers: *Kubectl Debug* and *Cdebug*.
+In this guide, we will explore a alternative tools for debugging distroless containers: *Kubectl Debug*

 ## Why Distroless Containers Pose a Challenge